From the World Heritage inscription for Waterton-Glacier International Peace Park:

 Waterton Lakes National Park

 The Waterton Lakes National Park is open all year round and is managed by Parks Canada.
 With more than 400,000 visitors per year, there are hiking and lake trails within the park.
-There are also several wildlife that inhabit the park including mule deer, wolverines, river otters, bobcats, grizzly bears, black bears, moose, foxes, elks and many more.
+There is also wildlife that inhabits the park including mule deer, wolverines, river otters, bobcats, grizzly bears, black bears, moose, foxes, elks and many more.

 Glacier National Park